 Wedlock (28; TV movie)

 A bit rough around the edges, the comedy misses more than it hits (especially from Rutger Hauer, who seems out of his element in this one).
 But it still winds up being quite entertaining, and tense at times.
-This is the film that inspired Battle Royale with the exploding neck braces, and they keep it fresh with the situations the characters get put into where they try to prevent them from going off.
+This is the film that inspired Battle Royale with the exploding neck braces (if you don’t count Running Man), and they keep it fresh with the situations the characters get put into where they try to prevent them from going off.
 This is just a B film at best, but it’s the type of B film people probably hope to see when they want a break from the ambitious theatrical A-list films.

 Honorable mentions: Monster Truck Rally (NES).
 Smash TV (NES), while this is a good port of the arcade game (given the limitations of the NES), superior versions would come out on other platforms.
 Mike Ditka Power Football (Sega Genesis).
 Thunder Fox (Sega Genesis; port of arcade).
 The Chessmaster (SNES), upgrades the NES experience.
 Hal’s Hole in One Golf (SNES).
 Super Bases Loaded (SNES).
 Knight Quest (Game Boy).
 TV Sports Hockey (TurboGrafx-16).
 Advanced Dungeons & Dragons: Pools of Darkness (MS-DOS).
 Police Quest 3: The Kindred (MS-DOS).